Calbabreaker/yacpm/README.md

 ## Adding a new package

 Create a new directory in [packages](./packages) directory with the name being the package name.
+This name **must** be in snake_case.
 Make a `yacpkg.json` file with the repository of the package and additional include directories.
 The repository can be any git repository but it has to support sparse-checkout and filter fetches which github does.

 ```json
 {